bakame-php/http-structured-fields/README.md

 For each of those top-level types, the package provide a dedicated value object to parse the textual representation of the field and to serialize the value object back to the textual representation.

-- Parsing is done via a common named constructor `fromField`.
+- Parsing is done via a common named constructor `fromHttpValue`.
 - Serializing is done via a common `toField` public method.

 ```php